szczepanekF/Hotel-Project/README.md

 # **Hotel-Project**
-App created for making reservation in a hotel written in C++.
+A desktop application which allows user to create reservations, look through old and upcoming reservations, manage them, and manage his account.
 ## Requirements
 - c++ wxWidgets 3.0
 - c++ BOOST library
 ### How to run it
 You have to change server/server.py CPPcon class server attribute, and project/library/src/socket/C_client.cpp server define values to your local ip address.
-Then you run the python script to enable c++ script to connect to the database through it, and later you can run the c++ program (preferably on linux as wxWidgets works differently on different operating system and it was written and testen on linux) and evertyhing will be working flawlessly :).
+Then you run the python script to make connection with database possible, and later you can run the c++ program (preferably on linux as wxWidgets works differently on different operating system and it was written and testen on linux) and evertyhing should be working flawlessly :).

 ## ScreenShots